M.G. Kendall & B. Babington Smith: "Randomness and Random

 1996.
 [Uses radio-active decay.]

-Bob Mende, Landon Curt Noll, Sanjev Sisodiya: lavarand,
+Bob Mende, Landon Curt Noll & Sanjev Sisodiya: lavarand,

-camera produced just as much noise without any input.]
+the digital camera produced just as much noise without any input.]

 Mads Haahr: random.org,